Temperament: Mary K. Rothbart's three dimensions of temperament

 Mary K. Rothbart views temperament as the individual personality differences in infants and young children that are present prior to the development of higher cognitive and social aspects of personality.
 Rothbart further defines temperament as individual differences in reactivity and self-regulation that manifest in the domains of emotion, activity and attention.
 Moving away from classifying infants into categories, Mary Rothbart identified three underlying dimensions of temperament.
-Using factor analysis on data from 3- to 12-month-old children, three broad factors emerged and were labelled surgency/extraversion, negative affect, and effortful control.
+Using factor analysis on data from 3- to 12-month-old children, three broad factors emerged and were labeled surgency/extraversion, negative affect, and effortful control.

 Surgency/extraversion

 Surgency/extraversion includes positive anticipation, impulsivity, increased levels of activity and a desire for sensation seeking.
 This factor reflects the degree to which a child is generally happy, active, and enjoys vocalizing and seeking stimulation.
 Increased levels of smiling and laughter are observed in babies high in surgency/extraversion.
 10- to 11-year-olds with higher levels of surgency/extraversion are more likely to develop externalizing problems like acting out; however, they are less likely to develop internalizing problems such as shyness and low self-esteem.